 - Review: Soon after you submit your application, one of our program representatives will contact you.
 They will review with you the rest of the requirements needed.

-- Decision: After your admissions interview, you will receive official notification of the admission decision.
+- Decision: After your admission interview, you will receive official notification of the admission decision.

 - Strong commitment to and desire for Christian ministry and service